MSDuncan82/supervised_learning_casestudy/presentation.md

     * **phones:**   null = 1 (aka iPhone)
         * There were 27947 iPhones, 12053 Andriods in churn_train, therefore we imputed the most popular

-## Goal

-* We would like to use this dataset to help understand what factors are the best **predictors for retention**, and offer suggestions to help Company X.

-* Build a **model that minimizes error**, but also a model that allows you to **interpret the factors** that contributed to your predictions.

 ## Exploritory Data Analysis